radoslav11/TheAttik/README.md

 These rooms run at scheduled time, and are decentralized.

 This repo contains the initial version of the platfrom, that was built during the Avalanche Summit Hackathon 2022.
 It contains a demo
 example of an "Auction" room, that works on the Avalanche C-Chain Testnet.
-It also contains the functionality for creating
+It also contains the functionality for creating rooms.

-Some of the technologies used are: Avalanche, ChainLink, Moralis, Amplify.
+Some of the technologies used are: Avalanche, ChainLink Keeper, Moralis, Amplify.

 For the demo of creating rooms you can access: http://master.dpt78yh95ixsf.amplifyapp.com/.

-For a demo of an auction room you can access: https://master.dpt78yh95ixsf.amplifyapp.com/0x954BDa2674aE2B7bc3673f948dC42256617036f2?roomId=5107187.
+For a demo of an auction room (ends today!) you can access: https://master.dpt78yh95ixsf.amplifyapp.com/0x954BDa2674aE2B7bc3673f948dC42256617036f2?roomId=5107187.

+The Auction smart contract on Avalanche FUJI can be accessed here: https://testnet.snowtrace.io/address/0xB19Bf1fABE379d67A94b914C2654Bf67F66AeFeC.

 # DEMO: Instructions on how to join `The Attik`